Khintchine dichotomy for self-similar measures: Preliminaries

 We first recall that the measure $\sigma$ has finite moment of positive order and is H\"older-regular.
 We often refer to the second property as having positive dimension (at all scales).

 \begin{lemma}[Moment and H\"older-regularity of $\sigma$] There exists $\gamma>0$ such that

-\end{lemma} \begin{proof} Item (i) follows from \cite[Proposition 5.1]{GL16} due to Guivarc'h and Le Page and item (ii) is a consequence of \cite[Theorem 2.12]{AG20} due to Aoun and Guivarc'h.
-If one is only interested in self-similar measures arising from contracting IFS's, then (i) is trivial and is not needed for our proof below and item (ii) dates back at least to a work of Feng--Lau~\cite[Proposition 2.2]{FengLau}. \end{proof}
+\end{lemma} \begin{proof} Item (i) follows from Kloeckner \cite[Theorem 3.1]{Kloeck22} and item (ii) is a consequence of \cite[Theorem 2.12]{AG20} due to Aoun and Guivarc'h.
+If one is only interested in self-similar measures arising from finitely supported contractive IFS's, then (i) is trivial because $\sigma$ has compact support in this case, and a short proof of item (ii) can be found in a work of Feng--Lau~\cite[Proposition 2.2]{FengLau}. \end{proof}

 Given an integer $n \in \N$, denote by $\sigma^{(n)}$ the image measure of $\mu^{*n}$ under the map $g \in P \mapsto \ttb_g \in \R$.
 Equivalently, $\sigma^{(n)}={\lambda^{*n}}*\delta_{0}$, where $\delta_0$ denotes the Dirac measure at $0\in \mathbb{R}$.
 We show that the measures $\sigma^{(n)}$ have a uniformly finite positive moment, and uniform positive dimension above an exponentially small scale.
 For this, we first observe that $\sigma^{(n)}$ converges toward $\sigma$ at exponential rate.
 We denote by $\Lip(\R)$ the space of bounded Lipschitz functions on $\R$ with the norm $ \|f\|_{\Lip}=\|f\|_{\infty}+\sup_{s\neq t}\frac{|f(s)-f(t)|}{|s-t|}$.